PavanMeka09/TableTop/README.md

 # TableTop

-A web application for managing tabletop gaming sessions and events.
+A web platform for restaurants to manage online orders, table reservations, and delivery services.

 ## Project Structure